VTalleyrand/Music-App/README.md

 - React is great at keeping your code seperated.
 - Unlike pure html/css, sections of your site are built seperately and put together like lego blocks
-- React hooks make it easier to update the state, pass informations throughout your application.
+- React hooks make it easier to update the state, pass information throughout your application.

 <hr/>